 - If You Have to Spray

-Of the 30 species of mosquito common in Virginia, the two most commonly encountered in our area are Culex pipiens (Culex) and Aedes albopictus (Asian tiger).
+Of the nearly 60 species of mosquitoes in Virginia, the two most commonly encountered in our area are Culex pipiens (Culex) and Aedes albopictus (Asian tiger).
 The small brown Culex mosquitoes are most active and more likely to bite at dawn or dusk.
 They prefer birds but will bite people and other mammals.
 Their range is a half mile to two miles.
 Culex mosquitoes lay eggs in stagnant water (e.g., storm drains, clogged rain gutters, and other sources of standing water).

 The Asian tiger mosquitoes are the number 1 source of mosquito bites in our area and are most active and more likely to bite during the day.
 Their range is around 600 yards.
 The Asian tiger mosquito breeds in small and large containers, tree holes, and natural rock pools.

 In addition to being a nuisance, these mosquitos can also carry disease.
 Diseases commonly carried by mosquitoes in Virginia include West Nile virus (WNV), Eastern Equine encephalitis (EEE), and La Crosse encephalitis (LAC).
 According to the Virginia Department of Health, a few cases of imported mosquito-borne diseases such as malaria, dengue, or chikungunya (CHIKV) are also reported each year.